Visiting Napa with kids? Discover 16 activities that your entire family will enjoy.

 The Connolly Ranch Education Center has a couple of wonderful programs for those visiting Napa with kids for a short stay.

 There are two every Saturday morning.
 In the first one, they offer a Farm Open House.
-It runs from 9 a.m. to 10:30 a.m. and drop-ins are welcome.
+It runs from 9 a.m. to 11:00 a.m. every April through October and drop-ins are welcome.
 Kids will spend time with the barnyard animals, play around in the edible garden, and enjoy the Bay Grove.

 They also have longer term classes that can last for several weeks at a time.